ray-project/ray/doc/source/rllib-env.rst

     1. **Vectorization within a single process:** Though many envs can very achieve high frame rates per core, their throughput is limited in practice by policy evaluation between steps.
 For example, even small TensorFlow models incur a couple milliseconds of latency to evaluate.
 This can be worked around by creating multiple envs per process and batching policy evaluations across these envs.

-      You can configure ``{"num_envs": M}`` to have RLlib create ``M`` concurrent environments per worker.
+      You can configure ``{"num_envs_per_worker": M}`` to have RLlib create ``M`` concurrent environments per worker.
 RLlib auto-vectorizes Gym environments via `VectorEnv.wrap() <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/vector_env.py>`__.

     2. **Distribute across multiple processes:** You can also have RLlib create multiple processes (Ray actors) for experience collection.
 In most algorithms this can be controlled by setting the ``{"num_workers": N}`` config.

 .. image:: throughput.png

 You can also combine vectorization and distributed execution, as shown in the above figure.
 Here we plot just the throughput of RLlib policy evaluation from 1 to 128 CPUs.
 PongNoFrameskip-v4 on GPU scales from 2.4k to ∼200k actions/s, and Pendulum-v0 on CPU from 15k to 1.5M actions/s.
 One machine was used for 1-16 workers, and a Ray cluster of four machines for 32-128 workers.
-Each worker was configured with ``num_envs=64``.
+Each worker was configured with ``num_envs_per_worker=64``.

 Vectorized
 ----------

-RLlib will auto-vectorize Gym envs for batch evaluation if the ``num_envs`` config is set, or you can define a custom environment class that subclasses `VectorEnv <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/vector_env.py>`__ to implement ``vector_step()`` and ``vector_reset()``.
+RLlib will auto-vectorize Gym envs for batch evaluation if the ``num_envs_per_worker`` config is set, or you can define a custom environment class that subclasses `VectorEnv <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/vector_env.py>`__ to implement ``vector_step()`` and ``vector_reset()``.

 Multi-Agent
 -----------